Mark-Eugene-Barasu/vi/README.md

-# This is a cool repo
+# This is a cool repo.

 <!-- here is the link to the deployed website -->
 <!-- https://mark-eugene-barasu.github.io/vi/ -->